-5.2 Grade of "R/FR" - ND/CCM only
+Grade of "R/FR" - ND and CCM Programs Only

 "R" (remediation required) or "FR" (fail remediate) is a temporary grade.
-Students who fail a course may receive an "R/FR" grade rather than an "F" (fail), if they meet the criteria, and have the opportunity to take a remediation exam to pass the course.
+Students who fail a course may receive an R/FR grade rather than an "F" (fail), if they meet the criteria, and have the opportunity to take a remediation exam to pass the course.